dwightwatson/dwightwatson.com-gatsby/src/markdown/123-using-laravel-mix-on-heroku.md

 tags: ["heroku", "javascript", "mix"]
 ---

-Setting up Laravel Mix on Heroku is very similar to [how you&#039;d set it up with Elixir](https://www.neontsunami.com/posts/using-laravel-and-laravel-elixir-on-heroku).
+Setting up Laravel Mix on Heroku is very similar to [how you'd set it up with Elixir](https://www.neontsunami.com/posts/using-laravel-and-laravel-elixir-on-heroku).
 Because Laravel puts your front-end dependencies in `devDependencies` instead you just need to tweak the default configuration.

 First, set `YARN_PRODUCTION` to `false` using the following command.
 This tells Heroku to install the `devDependencies` in your `package.json`, but leaves `NODE_ENV` as production.